Skip to content

 The Romans Had Nothing on their Roads

 While Romans often get credited for being the road builders of Europe, there’s substantial evidence to suggest that the Celts beat them to a punch.
 Not that the history books would ever tell you that, because as we all know, history is written by the winners.
 And for the bulk of early recorded history, the winners resided in the Roman Empire.
-When you’re the biggest, toughest guy on the block, you can take what you want, including credit for things others have done, and according to some, that includes the building of roads.
+When you’re the biggest, most brutal guy on the block, you can take what you want, including credit for things others have done, and according to some, that includes the building of roads.

 The Celts Were among the First to Utilize Iron Weaponry